 ELLE, the world’s largest fashion magazine, with 46 international editions in over 60 countries, includes Sky Factory’s Digital Cinema Underwater Environment—eSea, in its flagship French edition this summer.
 Under its Health and Beauty section, the magazine features an article entitled, “Ocean Therapy: Continue to Profit from the Ocean’s Benefits with these Products.”

 As the editors put it—“Can we still enjoy the benefits of the sea 300 kilometers from the coast?
 Thanks to these treatments, yes you can.”
-The feature focuses on new products that leverage the neuroscience of sensory processing to maximize their positive outcomes. eSea, Sky Factory’s self-contained Digital Cinema Virtual Window, which delivers the restorative benefits of a gallery-quality aquarium experience, made the list because it allows property owners to forgo regular maintenance costs, as well as the latent risks from water-borne bacteria that real aquariums entail.
+The feature focuses on new products that leverage the neuroscience of sensory processing to maximize their positive outcomes. eSea, Sky Factory’s self-contained Digital Cinema Virtual Window, which delivers the restorative benefits of a gallery-quality aquarium experience, made the list because it allows property owners to forgo regular maintenance costs, as well as the latent risks from water-borne bacteria that real aquariums carry.

 Although designed for more demanding commercial environments, eSea remains an attractive, high-end residential product.
 Finished basements and other isolated interiors become even more attractive coves with seductive, feature-length 4K scenes of exotic marine environments.
 Flanked by a marine mist-scented, seawater concentrate by a biotechnology company specializing in skin care and a motion sensor-activated portable device that reproduces marine sounds, eSea is noted for its ability to reduce stress and anxiety while imbuing interiors with the silent elegance of underwater motion.